MarkScedra/Crash-2/README.md

 ### Q: What is the best power source?

 A: The quests include 3 recommended energy sources.
 The first is the _Pitiful Generator_, which is powered by burnable fuel and very slow.
 Once you get oil refining set up, you can use the _Compression Dynamo_ to burn various types of oils.
 Finally, you can get a _Nuclear Reactor_ in the end-game, which is a highly effective generation method.
-The quests will guide you through these three recommended methods, but other generators can be build along the way.
+The quests will guide you through these three recommended methods, but other generators can be built along the way.

 ### Q: Will updating to a new version break my world?